scottalmond/EscapeRoom/resources/DESIGN.md

 	- Stiching the frames together produces a video with a moving star field moving from the center of the canvas to the edges

-pixel rate from center to edge?
+pixel rate from center to edge? demo runs at 17 FPS, and loops a 1300 pixel long image in 40-80 frames - 270-560 pixels/second.
+53-108 seconds for 30k mural.
+Alternatively tesseract at 60 degree offset for a 5k long mural.
+Using 1920 x 1080 --> radius from center to edge is 1100 pixels, circumference 6.9k --> height of mural to support polar transform

 The max dimension of a Photoshop drawing is 30,000 pixels on a side [source](https://helpx.adobe.com/photoshop-elements/kb/maximum-image-size-limits-photoshop.html).